f4iteightiz/HP71B_forth/README.md

 >0 PRIMARY !
 >D-D              ( screen will be the output )
 >SSNAKE           ( start ; see the result in the SnakeHP file )

+Example 4: DISPLAY.SRC (forth words for displaying informations) FV. = Float variable view.
+Use FVAR1 FV. will show the content of the FVARIABLE FVAR1 without stack movement.
+FS. = Floaft stack view.
+FS. will show the content of the float stack without modification.

+Example 5: MAFO.TXT
+Forth words in assembler for stack and float variable algebra (similar to Warpcore-Module functions of the HP41).
+X<>Z X<>T..
+RC* ST/ ..